Surprise Creek Falls

 The Surprise Creek Falls, a segmented waterfall on the Surprise Creek, is located in the UNESCO World Heritage–listed Wet Tropics in the Far North region of Queensland, Australia.

 Location and features

 The Surprise Creek Falls are situated in the Barron Gorge National Park, north-east of Cairns and descend from the Atherton Tableland into the Baron Gorge below.
-The falls are located near Barron Gorge Hydro and cascade 243 m into the gorge.
+The falls are located near Barron Gorge Hydroelectric Power Station and cascade 243 m into the gorge.